Waverly Ding Directory Page

 PhD, University of Chicago

 Waverly Ding is Associate Professor of Management & Organization at the University of Maryland's Robert H. Smith School of Business.
 Dr. Ding earned her MBA and Ph.D. in business from the University of Chicago.
-Prior to joining the Smith School faculty, she was an assistant professor at Haas School of Business, the University of California at Berkeley.
+Prior to joining the Smith School faculty, she was an assistant professor at the Haas School of Business, at the University of California at Berkeley.

 Dr. Ding’s research focuses on high-tech entrepreneurship and strategy, knowledge transfer between universities and industrial firms, and the U.S. biotech industry.
 She has also conducted research relating to labor force in science and technology.
 Her work has been published in Science, American Journal of Sociology, Management Science, Journal of Industrial Economics, and Research Policy.